tdelta/pfoertner/README.md

   <img width="750" src="./Graphics/finish.png">
 </p>

-Pförtner is a fully digital door label.<br>
+Pförtner is a fully digital door label.
-It utilizes a tablet outside of a office room to display information about the office occupants.
+* It utilizes a tablet outside of a office room to display information about the office occupants.
 The occupants inside the office can control the door label via a smart phone app.

-Each occupant can display their current status and their office hours along with a picture.
+* Each occupant can display their current status and their office hours along with a picture.

-A status for the whole room can be set along with a name for the room.
+* A status for the whole room can be set along with a name for the room.

-Additionally Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.
+* Additionally Pförtner utilizes the tablets camera from the smartphone application to take a peek at who is outside of the door.

-People outside the office can use Pförtner to arrange appointments.
+* People outside the office can use Pförtner to arrange appointments.
 The selected occupant will get a notification on their smart phone and should the occupant accept the appointment will be added to their google calendar.
 While the creator of the appointments gets an email.

-Stichpunkte features.

 <p align="center">
   <a href="https://youtu.be/asGR4Xj08gg">